edtroleis/docker-certified-associated-2022/system.md

 # Read env variables on Linux
 ```
-eval "$(<env.sh)
+eval "$(<env.sh)"
 ```

+# Linux kernel modules
-# Namespaces (process isolation)
+## Namespaces (process isolation)
-docker uses a technology called namespaces to provide the isolated work space called the container.
+docker uses a technology called namespaces to provide the isolated workspace called the container.
 These namespaces provide a layer of isolation. each aspect of a container runs in a separate namespace and its access is limited to that namespace

-# Control groups, cgroups (resources isolation)
+## Control groups, cgroups (resources isolation)
 cgroups is a linux kernel feature that limits, accounts for, and isolates the resource usage (cpu, memory, disk i/o, network, etc) of a collection of processes.

-# Netfilter
+## Netfilter
-módulo kernel Linux responsável por criar portas, redirects e boa parte das tarefas de roteamento de pacotes
+Kernel module responsible for create ports, redirects and many package route tasks

 # Logging drivers in docker
 - json-file